Click Here To Schedule A Consultation

 While there has yet to be a precise, identifiable cause of melasma, there are some factors that contribute to an increased likelihood of developing the notifiable dark patches of melasma.
 Sun exposure and hormone changes are two of the largest contributing factors to the onset of melasma.

 Hormone changes, particularly a surge in the levels of the female sex hormones estrogen and progesterone, have also been linked to the development of melasma.
 It has been found that the use of birth control pills, oral contraceptives, pregnancy, and hormone replacement therapy can all cause melasma to flare since they impact estrogen and progesterone levels in the body.
-This is why melasma is often referred to as the mask of pregnancy due to the increased amount of melanin and hyperpigmentation occurring on the faces of pregnant women.
+Melasma is often referred to as the mask of pregnancy due to the increased amount of melanin and hyperpigmentation occurring on the faces of pregnant women.
 Dr. Green often recommends discontinuing oral contraceptive pills in patients with melasma to improve the appearance of this skin disorder.

 Thyroid disease and melasma have also been shown to be linked.
 Currently, it is thought that thyroid disease may be a cause of melasma in some patients, as many patients with melasma are also diagnosed with thyroid disease.
 Studies have shown elevated serum TSH, anti-thyroid peroxidase, and anti-thyroglobulin antibodies in patients who are suffering from melasma.
 In fact, the frequency of thyroid disease is four times higher in patients with melasma compared with the general population.